YogeshUmeshVaity/nest-commitizen-commitlint/README.md

 ## Create the NestJS Project

+If you have an already existing NestJS project, skip this step.

 Use the Nest CLI to create the project.
-This makes sure that the Prettier comes preconfigured with ESLint:
+This makes sure that the Prettier comes pre-configured with ESLint:

 ```
 nest new your-project-name